Abberder History, Family Crest & Coats of Arms

 The surname Abberder was first found in Forfarshire part of the Tayside region of North Eastern Scotland, and present day Council Area of Angus, at the Abbey of Arbroath where William Abirdour witnessed a charter by the Earl of Huntlie in 1367.
 Another William Aberdour was Bailie for the Abbey of Arbroath in 1483.

-Important Dates for the Abberder family
+Early History of the Abberder family

 This web page shows only a small excerpt of our Abberder research.
 Another 123 words (9 lines of text) covering the years 1484, 1508 and 1510 are included under the topic Early Abberder History in all our PDF Extended History products and printed products wherever possible.